-This prospective longitudinal observational study, (Version 6, 20th September 2023), will be conducted across multiple UK secondary care sites from August 2022 onwards, with an aim to enrol 1000 participants testing positive for RVI.
-Adults admitted with respiratory symptoms who test positive for RVIs via the BioFire® FilmArray® System or other validated diagnostic polymerase chain reaction (PCR) tests will be enrolled.
-The data collected includes patient demographics, clinical history, comorbidities, and symptoms experienced prior to, during and after hospitalisation with follow-up after discharge at weeks 1, 2, 4, 8, 12, and 26.
+Methods and analysis This prospective longitudinal observational study (V.6, 20 September 2023) will be conducted across multiple UK secondary care sites from August 2022 onwards, with an aim to enrol 1000 participants testing positive for RVI.
+Adults admitted with respiratory symptoms who test positive for RVIs via the BioFire® FilmArray® System or other validated diagnostic PCR tests will be enrolled.
+The data collected include patient demographics, clinical history, comorbidities and symptoms experienced prior to, during and after hospitalisation with follow-up after discharge at weeks 1, 2, 4, 8, 12 and 26.
 In addition, biological samples are collected at multiple time points during the hospital stay.
 The primary endpoints are to study the impact of different RVIs and identify predictors of disease progression and length of stay.
 Secondary endpoints include time to recovery and healthcare cost.
 Exploratory endpoints focus on biomarker profiles associated with virus type and clinical outcomes.